brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ### Multi-scale Estimation

-Computerphile has a video explaining how to solve for larger movements.
+*Computerphile* has a video explaining how to solve optical flow for larger movements.
 The solution involved iterating optical flow through a mip-chain like the following:

 1. Process the coarsest level `Temporary7`
 2. Use results from the coarser level to initialize optical flow values at the finer level